Warren Beson: Coaching career

 Beson started coaching football and baseball at Edina High School in Minnesota in 1951, two years after the school's founding.
 In the next five years, each sport won three conference championships.
 His football record was 35–3–2, while in baseball, his teams were 72–12.
 Beson was inducted into the Edina Hornets Hall of Fame in 2001.

 In May 1956, Beson left Edina to become head football coach, athletic director, and associate professor at Carleton College.
-In his first year, the Knights were tri-champions in the Midwest Collegiate Athletic Conference.
+In his first year, the Knights were tri-champions in the Midwest Conference.
 Through 1959, Beson's teams were 21–7–2, outscoring opponents by 632–397.

 Beson suffered heart attacks in January 1958 and April 1959.
 He experienced shortness of breath during an October 1959 football game against Monmouth College, refused to leave the game, and continued coaching from a chair on the sidelines during the second half.
 He died early the next morning at age 35.